GREENSHELLRAGE/processing-java-3d-engine/README.md

 This was created as a final assignment for a first year computer science course.
 The assignment was to draw a "monster" on screen and be able to interact with it, and only required a simple 2D drawing of the "monster", which is really boring.
 So I exported the default monkey head mesh from Blender and made a crappy 3D engine to draw it in 3D.

 The code could be significantly better optimized and all of the physics are completely hardcoded, but it ran well enough to get 100% on the assignment.
+Since I finished this course, I will not be actively updating this repo.

 ![Screenshot1](https://raw.githubusercontent.com/GREENSHELLRAGE/processing-java-3d-engine/main/screenshots/Screen%20Shot%202022-12-09%20at%2011.51.40%20PM.png)